-2. What is the compound that is phosphorylated for ATP formation?
-What is the resulting compound when ATP liberates energy?
+2. What compound is phosphorylated for ATP formation?
+What is the resulting compound when ATP releases energy?

-ATP, or adenosine triphosphate, is formed after the binding of one phosphate (phosphorylation) to one ADP (adenosine diphosphate) molecule.
-This is a process that stores energy into the produced ATP molecule.
+ATP, or adenosine triphosphate, is formed after the binding of one phosphate molecule (phosphorylation) to one ADP (adenosine diphosphate) molecule.
+This is a process that stores energy in the produced ATP molecule.

-When ATP gives energy to the cellular metabolism it loses one of its phosphates and ADP reappears.
+When ATP provides energy to the cellular metabolism, it releases one of its phosphate ions and ADP reappears.

-ADP can also lose more phosphates and generate AMP (adenosine monophosphate) or even non-phosphorylated adenosine.
-Adenosine production from ATP is a solution used in tissues that need urgent oxygen supply, for example, in the heart during myocardial infarction (heart attack), since adenosine has a local vasodilator effect thus providing faster vasodilation than other physiological methods.
+ADP can also release more phosphate ions and generate AMP (adenosine monophosphate) or even non-phosphorylated adenosine.
+Adenosine production from ATP is used in tissues that need an urgent supply oxygen, such as in the heart during a myocardial infarction (heart attack).
+This is because adenosine creates a local vasodilator effect, thus providing faster vasodilation than other physiological methods.

 3. What are the types of cell respiration?

-There are two types of cell respiration: aerobic cell respiration, a reaction with participation of molecular oxygen (O2), and anaerobic cell respiration, without participation of molecular oxygen but with other inorganic molecules as oxidant.
-There are several varieties of anaerobic cell respiration, the main one is fermentation.
+There are two types of cell respiration: aerobic cell respiration, a reaction with the participation of molecular oxygen (O₂); and anaerobic cell respiration, without the participation of molecular oxygen and which uses other inorganic molecules as an oxidant instead.
+There are several varieties of anaerobic cell respiration.
+The main one is fermentation.

-4. Under which conditions do aerobic cells carry out fermentation?
+4. Under which conditions do aerobic cells use fermentation?

-Some cells that usually obtain energy from aerobic cellular respiration can carry out fermentation when oxygen is not available.
+Some cells that usually obtain energy from aerobic cellular respiration can use fermentation when oxygen is not available.

-There are bacteria and fungi that under absence of oxygen use their anaerobic metabolic capability for energetic supply.
-Muscle cells carry out fermentation too when oxygen is scarce.
+There are bacteria and fungi that, in the absence of oxygen, use their anaerobic metabolic capability for energy supply.
+Muscle cells also use fermentation when oxygen is scarce.

-5. What is the difference between aerobic and anaerobic beings?
+5. What is the difference between aerobic and anaerobic organisms?

-Aerobic organisms are those whose cells do not survive without oxygen since they depend on aerobic cell respiration to obtain energy for ATP production.
-Anaerobic organisms are those that live or can live under oxygen-lacking environments.
+Aerobic organisms are those whose cells do not survive without oxygen, since they depend on aerobic cell respiration to obtain energy for ATP production.
+Anaerobic organisms are those that live or can live in environments devoid of oxygen.

-6. What is the difference between facultative anaerobic beings and obligate anaerobic beings?
+6. What is the difference between facultative anaerobes and obligate anaerobes?

-Facultative anaerobic beings, like the fungi Saccharomyces cerevisiae, a brewing yeast, can survive under oxygen-poor environments carrying out fermentation.
-However when oxygen is available these beings carry out aerobic respiration.
+Facultative anaerobes, like the fungi Saccharomyces cerevisiae, a brewing yeast, can survive in oxygen-poor environments by using fermentation.
+However, when oxygen is available, these organisms use aerobic respiration.

-Obligate anaerobic beings are those that cannot survive when oxygen is present.
+Obligate anaerobes are those that cannot survive when oxygen is present.
 Some fungi, some bacteria (like the agent of botulism Clostridium botulinum, and the agent of tetanus, Clostridium tetani) and some protozoans are examples of obligate anaerobes.